-Source: L.E.K. analysis; Department for Transport, 2015, Feasibility Study for "Mobility as a Service" concept in London
+Source: L.E.K.
+Analysis; Department for Transport, 2015, Feasibility Study for "Mobility as a Service" concept in London

-On the one hand, personalised on-demand travel services such as ride- and car-sharing schemes could cannibalise public transport market share and reduce the ability of public transport to recover operating costs through fares, while also cutting local public parking revenues.
+On the one hand, personalised on-demand travel services such as ride and car-sharing schemes could cannibalise public transport market share and reduce its recovery of operating costs through fares, while also cutting local public parking revenues.
 This might seem an unhappy prospect for Governments.
-On the other hand, the disruption could present an opportunity to find new markets for various transport modes, provide cost-efficiency (e.g. by ride-sharing offering first- and last-mile services), reduce reliance on private vehicle ownership, decrease road congestion and increase public transport use.
+But on the other hand, the disruption could present an opportunity to find new markets for various transport modes, cost efficiency (e.g. by ridesharing providing first and last-mile services), reduce reliance on private vehicle ownership, decrease road congestion and increase public transport use.
 It may also enable Governments to consider network-wide pricing.
-How Governments respond to disruption, and whether they can embrace and facilitate the emergence of MaaS, could help determine which of these scenarios plays out.
+How Governments respond to disruption, and whether they can embrace and facilitate the emergence of MaaS, could help to determine which of these scenarios plays out.

 So far, most transport authorities have approached the evolution of transport in a piecemeal way, creating apps that facilitate public transport use (e.g. journey-planning apps) or developing new but relatively isolated payment systems to support public transport only.
 The lack of integration between public transport services and privately offered transport can be an obstacle in moving towards MaaS.
-Creating an open and standardised platform to bring transport suppliers together in one marketplace allows customers to access "mobility" in a unified way - rather than as a collection of discrete journeys.
+Creating an open and standardised platform to bring transport suppliers together in one marketplace allows customers to access "mobility" in a unified way - rather than a collection of discrete journeys.